 Residential Security is a dedicated team within the Office of Residence Life and Housing that ensure safety and security in addition to customer service by uniformed staff.
-The team is comprised of full-time safety officers that provide 16 hours of coverage from 11 AM - 3 AM in Woodward, Scott, Shea, Durgin Halls and the Student Apartments.
-Additionally, student security officers offer 9 hours of coverage from 5pm - 2am in Crimson, Miles, DiNardo, Pope, Weygand, and Stonehouse Halls.
+The team is comprised of full-time safety officers that provide coverage in several residence halls during various hours during the day and night.
 The program is overseen by the Residence Life's Assistant Director of Residential Security, who collaborates with the Police Department to meet ongoing security needs of the residence hall community.